Pages

 6. There may be many rejected proposed laws before one is approved to be voted upon.

-7. The poll is protected by password and can be audited by the voter.
+7. The electronic poll is protected by password and can be audited by the voter.

 8. A voter can be anonymous or named at the option of the voter